manpreetnarang/sublimevideo_rails/readme.md

 ```

-Add the sublime.yml file to your config directory
+Add the resources to your application.js file

 ```yaml